 Mama did many wonderful things for me in my life right up to the last years she lived.
 I didn’t quite realize it at the time, but the two greatest things I ever did for Mama was, first, to stop being a drifting, average lost soul, and secondly to become the instrument by which she found the mighty Christ.
 God did that in my life!
 Wow!

 I don’t have to ask the question any more, “Mama, are you saved?”
-Yep, Mama i you are saved and you’ve been n the presence of our Lord and Saviour, Jesus Christ for tell years, six months and eleven days!
+Yep, Mama i you are saved and you’ve been in the presence of our Lord and Saviour, Jesus Christ for eleven years, six months and eleven days!
 Hallelujah!

 Before Mama died, she said to me one day, “Ken, I just wish I had been saved while you kids were growing up.
 Things would have been a lot different!”
 Yes, Mama, you bet your Toosie Rolls they’d be different!